Witiza/TDD-Technical_Design_Document/README.md

 ### Changelog:
 Page with all the changes to the TDD, the date, and the member that has done the changes.

-# Additional Features
+### Additional Features

+The inclusion of this features depends on the project's characteristics and the team preferences.
+They can be reduced to lists or enumerations, without any extensive explanation.
+Some of this sections will need to be done with the other members of the team, or checking the GDD or Art/Audio bibles.

-- Features from the GDD: A more extensive summary of the GDD, that includes features that might afect the development of the project
+- Features from the GDD: A more extensive summary of the GDD, including features that might afect the development of the project or that need special attention from the coders.

-- Level layouts: The scheme of the different levels and how they should be navigated.
-Level specific code or other observations need to be mentioned here
+- Level layouts: The scheme of the different levels and how they should be navigated from a coding point of view.
+Level specific code or other observations need to be mentioned here, in order for the coders to recreate the gameplay from the GDD properly.

-- Asset lists: A list with the names and images(opional) of all the assets that will be used.
-Asset specific code or other observations need to be mentioned here.
+- Asset lists: This lists should include the different assets that appear through the game.
+Each one should have a name, an image or concept art, and observations regarding code or other technologies.
+The assets may be divided in levels.

 - Development plan: A description of the development calendar and milestone plan of the team.
 Member-specifi tasks related to code can be described here.
+A description of the development calendar with each milestone and what needs to be acomplished in each one.
+Member-specific tasks or milestones related to code or technology can be described here.

-- Definitions, acronyms and abreviations: All the previously mentioned should figure here with their meaning.
+- Definitions, acronyms and abreviations: All the previously mentioned should figure here with their meaning, in order to allow everyone to understand any word in the document

-- References: All the other webpages or videogames used to elaborate the TDD.
+- References: All the other webpages or videogames used to elaborate the TDD, or other sites of interest.